acl-services/paprika/packages/ListBoxBrowser/README.md

 #### defaultSelectedOptions

-The `defaultSelectedOptions` received a function to be executed to determine if an option should start as selected or not.
-This function is called as many times as options are pass down on the data prop.
+The `defaultSelectedOptions` receives a function to be executed to determine if an option should start as selected or not.
+This function is called as options are passed down on the data prop.

 Ex.